derRiesenOtter/bachelor/docs/thesis/results.typ

   2 Layer],                                 [@roc],                                      table.hline(stroke: 0.5pt),                table.cell(fill: rgb(0, 90, 0, 60))[0.79],
   table.cell(fill: rgb(0, 20, 0, 60))[0.72],  table.cell(fill: rgb(10, 0, 0, 60))[0.62],                                            table.cell(fill: rgb(70, 0, 0, 60))[0.56],   [@prc],                                    table.vline(stroke: 0.5pt),
   table.cell(fill: rgb(0, 170, 0, 60))[0.37], table.cell(fill: rgb(0, 60, 0, 60))[0.26], table.vline(stroke: 0.5pt),                table.cell(fill: rgb(10, 0, 0, 60))[0.05],   table.cell(fill: rgb(20, 0, 0, 60))[0.04], table.hline()
-), caption: [Comparison of the @auc values for the one and two layer @cnn with the block decomposition and the raw sequence as input.
+), caption: [Comparison of the AUC values for the one and two layer CNN with the block decomposition and the raw sequence as input.
 The one layer models that used the sequence as input where used as the baseline.
 Better performance is visualized with green, worse with red filling.]) <first_models>